c-cube/moonpool/README.md

 - `Moonpool.Chan` provides simple cooperative and thread-safe channels to use within pool-bound tasks.
 They're essentially re-usable futures.

-    On OCaml 5 (meaning there's actual domains and effects, not just threads), a `Fut.await` primitive is provided.
+    Moonpool now requires OCaml 5 (meaning there's actual domains and effects, not just threads), so the `Fut.await` primitive is always provided.
 It's simpler and more powerful than the monadic combinators.
 - `Moonpool_forkjoin`, in the library `moonpool.forkjoin`
     provides the fork-join parallelism primitives
     to use within tasks running in the pool.

-On OCaml 4.xx, there is only one domain; all threads run on it, but the pool abstraction is still useful to provide preemptive concurrency.

 ## Usage